Rational curves in a quadric threefold via an $\text{SL}(2,\mathbb{C})$-representation: Introduction

 \subsection{Organization of the paper}

 In Section \ref{collect}, we collect the well-known facts for finding torus invariant curves.
-In Section \ref{bb}, we apply the Bia\l ynicki–Birula theorem to the moduli space $\bS_{d}(Q_3)$ for $d\leq 3$.
-Lastly, in Section \ref{sub:defq}, we describe the moduli space $\bS_3(Q)$ as a projective bundle.
+In Section \ref{bb}, we apply the Bia\l ynicki-Birula theorem to the moduli space $\bS_{d}(Q_3)$ for $d\leq 3$.
+Lastly, in Section \ref{sub:defq}, we describe the moduli space $\bS_3(Q_3)$ as a projective bundle.